Foreign involvement in the Syrian civil war: US

-For several initial months of the Syrian uprising that began in March 2011, the US administration headed by Barack Obama, despite pressure from some political groups, refrained from outright calls for Bashar al-Assad′s ouster, a move then opposed by key regional US allies such as Turkey and Saudi Arabia.
-First, limited sanctions against the Assad government were imposed by the US in April 2011, followed by Obama′s executive order as of 18 May 2011 targeting Bashar al-Assad specifically and six other senior officials.
-In July 2011, US Secretary of State Hillary Clinton said president Assad had “lost legitimacy.”
-On 18 August 2011, Barack Obama issued a written statement echoed by the leaders of the UK, France, and Germany, that inter alia said: “The future of Syria must be determined by its people, but President Bashar al-Assad is standing in their way.
-His calls for dialogue and reform have rung hollow while he is imprisoning, torturing, and slaughtering his own people.
-We have consistently said that President Assad must lead a democratic transition or get out of the way.
-He has not led.
-For the sake of the Syrian people, the time has come for President Assad to step aside."
-On the same day the US president signed executive orders that froze all Syrian government assets that were under US jurisdiction, barred Americans from doing business with the government, and prohibited the import of Syrian oil and petroleum products to the United States.
-The US sanctions were called by Syria’s U.N. ambassador Bashar Jaafari "a humanitarian and diplomatic war against us."
-Under the administration's division of labor, the State Department is in charge of supplying nonlethal aid (includes food rations and pickup trucks, not tanks and bullets), while the US Central Intelligence Agency (CIA) runs a covert program to arm and train the Syrian rebels.
+For several initial months of the Syrian uprising that began in March 2011, the US, despite pressure, refrained from outright calls for Assad′s ouster, a move then opposed by key US allies such as Turkey and Saudi Arabia.
+Limited sanctions against Assad came in April 2011, followed by Obama′s executive order on 18 May specifically targeting Assad and six other senior officials.
+In July, US Secretary of State Hillary Clinton said president Assad had “lost legitimacy".
+On 18 August, Barack Obama issued a written statement echoed by the leaders of the UK, France, and Germany, that inter alia said: “The future of Syria must be determined by its people, but President Bashar al-Assad is standing in their way.
+His calls for dialogue and reform have rung hollow while he is imprisoning, torturing, and slaughtering his own people....the time has come for President Assad to step aside."
+On the same day Obama signed executive orders that froze all Syrian government assets under US jurisdiction; barred Americans from doing business with the government, and prohibited the import of Syrian oil and petroleum products.
+The US sanctions were called by Syria’s U.N. ambassador Bashar Jaafari "a humanitarian and diplomatic war against us".
+The State Department was in charge of supplying nonlethal aid (including food and trucks, but not tanks or bullets), while the Central Intelligence Agency (CIA) ran a covert program to arm and train rebels.